RemigijusGricius/RemigijusGricius/README.md

 ## 🛠 Skills

-- **Excel:** Advanced techniques for data analysis and process optimization.
+- **Excel:** Advanced techniques for data analysis and optimization.
-- **SQL & BigQuery:** Proficient in querying and managing large datasets.
+- **SQL & BigQuery:** Proficient in managing large datasets.
-- **PowerBI:** Creating insightful and interactive dashboards.
+- **PowerBI:** Creating interactive dashboards.
-- **Python:** Currently enhancing skills for data analytics applications.
+- **Python:** Enhancing skills for data analytics.
-- **Lean Principles:** Expertise in Fishbone, A3, KATA, and 5WHY methods.
+- **Lean Principles:** Expertise in Fishbone, A3, KATA, and 5WHY.
-- **Project Management:** Skilled in continuous improvement and cross-functional collaboration.
+- **Project Management:** Skilled in continuous improvement and collaboration.

 ---

-Feel free to connect with me if you're interested in data analysis, problem-solving, or just want to chat about the latest trends in data science and analytics!
+Connect with me if you're interested in data analysis, problem-solving, or the latest trends in data science!